Fred-Evif/Matilda/source/workflow.rst

 5. Classification
 --------------------------------------
-The classification would be implemented after the the learning of latent space, the process would be operated with fully-connected neural network, involved with batch normalisation, dropout and so on.
+The classification would be implemented after the the learning of latent space, the process would be operated with fully-connected neural network, .

 6. Feature selection
 --------------------------------------